AdobeDocs/platform-learn.en/help/tutorial-website-implementation/add-embed-code.md

 ---
 title: Add the embed code
-description: Learn how to get your tags property's embed codes and implement them in your website.
+description: Learn how to get your tag property's embed codes and implement them in your website.
 This lesson is part of the Implement the Experience Cloud in websites tutorial.
 exl-id: a2959553-2d6a-4c94-a7df-f62b720fd230
 ---
 # Add the embed code

-In this lesson, you will implement the asynchronous embed code of your tags property's Development environment.
+In this lesson, you will implement the asynchronous embed code of your tag property's Development environment.
 Along the way, you will learn about two main concepts of tags&mdash;Environments and Embed Codes.

 >[!NOTE]
 >